 The procedure employed should be explained in sufficient detail.
 All established methods, including statistical methods, used in the study should be referenced, any published but less well known procedures should additionally include brief descriptions, any new or substantially modified methods used should be accompanied by description of the method and the reasons for using them, also evaluate their limitations.

-Discussion: is the summation text of the main findings of the study deliberating the possible mechanisms or explanations for the same.
+Discussion: It is the summation text of the main findings of the study with deliberations on the possible mechanisms or explanations for the same.
 Any important or new facets to the study undertaken should be emphasized.
 Any new hypotheses should be stated, but have to be labeled as such.
-Limitations if any have to be stated along with the implications and future research directions of the study.
+Limitations, if any, have to be stated along with the implications and future research directions of the study.

-Any unjustifiable extrapolation of the study results, unqualified comments, claiming priority and alluding to uncompleted work, or inappropriate statements of economic benefit have to be avoided as are data repetition.
+Any unjustifiable extrapolation of the study results, unqualified comments, claiming priority and alluding to unfinished work, or inappropriate statements of economic benefit have to be avoided as are data repetition.

 Acknowledgement: All contributors not meeting the authorship criteria can be listed for acknowledgement.
 This includes purely technical help, general supervision, writing assistance, language and grammar editing and proofreading etc. The nature of contribution by each individual towards the study should be mentioned along with the acknowledgement.

-General considerations: Authors should refrain from unnecessary exhaustive citation but rather should use fewer but appropriate referencing.
+General considerations- Authors should refrain from unnecessary exhaustive citation but rather should use fewer but appropriate referencing.
 Direct references to original research sources should be provided whenever possible.
 References should not be used by authors, editors, or peer reviewers to promote self-interests.
-Use of abstracts and personal communications as references should be avoided.
 Information from papers submitted for publication but not accepted should be cited in the text as ‘unpublished observations’ with written permission from the source.
-Retracted articles should not be included.
 Authors are advised to check for any retraction either from the journal where an article has been published or through MEDLINE by searching PubMed for “Retracted publication [pt]”, where the term “pt” in square brackets stands for publication type, or by going directly to the PubMed’s list of retracted publications (www.ncbi.nlm.nih.gov/pubmed?term+retracted+publication+[pt]).

 The authors should check that the references are accurate; lack of accuracy may result in the rejection of an otherwise adequate manuscript.